Henry Tandey: Alleged encounter with Adolf Hitler

+In 1937, Hitler became aware of the Matania painting, a copy of it being owned by Dr. Otto Schwend, a member of Hitler's staff.
+Schwend had been a medical officer during the 1914 Battle of Ypres and in 1936 had been sent a copy of the painting by a Lieutenant Colonel Earle, whom Schwend had treated in a medical post at the Menin Crossroads; the pair stayed in touch after the war.
+Schwend gave a large photograph of the painting to Hitler, who purportedly identified the soldier carrying the wounded man as Tandey from the photo of him in the 1918 newspaper.
+Hitler's adjutant, Captain Fritz Wiedemann, wrote Schwend in response:

-In 1938, when Neville Chamberlain visited Hitler at his alpine retreat, the Berghof, for the discussions that led to the Munich Agreement, he noticed the painting and asked about it.
+In 1938, British Prime Minister Neville Chamberlain visited Hitler at the Berghof for talks that led to the Munich Agreement, noticed the painting and asked about it.
 Hitler replied: That man came so near to killing me that I thought I should never see Germany again; Providence saved me from such devilishly accurate fire as those English boys were aiming at us.

-According to the story, Hitler asked Chamberlain to convey his best wishes and gratitude to Tandey.
-Chamberlain promised to phone Tandey in person on his return, which apparently he did.
-The Cadbury Research Centre, which holds copies of Chamberlain's papers and diaries, has no references relating to Tandey from the records of the 1938 meeting.
-The story further states that the phone was answered by a nine-year-old child called William Whateley.
-William was related to Tandey's wife Edith.
-However, Tandey at that time lived at 22 Cope Street, Coventry, and worked for the Triumph Motor Company.
-According to the company records, they only had three phone lines, none of which was at Tandey's address.
-British Telecommunications archive records also have no telephones registered to that address in 1938.
+Hitler reputedly asked Chamberlain to give Tandey his best wishes and gratitude.
+Chamberlain promised to phone Tandey upon his return.
+Supposedly, the phone was answered by the nine-year-old William Whateley, a relative of Tandey's wife Edith.
+The records related to the 1938 meeting at the Cadbury Research Centre (which holds copies of Chamberlain's papers and diaries) do not reference Tandey, who at the time lived at 22 Cope Street, Coventry, and worked for the Triumph Motor Company.
+Neither that company nor British Telecommunications record a telephone line registered to Tandey's address in 1938.

-Historical research throws serious doubts on whether the incident actually ever occurred.
-Hitler took his second leave from military service on 10 September 1918 for 18 days.
-This means that he was in Germany on the presumed date of the facts.

 Post-war service

-On 13 March 1919 a supplement to the London Gazette announced that Tandey had been awarded the Military Medal (MM).
+On 13 March 1919 a supplement to The London Gazette announced that Tandey had been awarded the Military Medal (MM).
 The following day he was discharged from service and only one day later he re-enlisted into the Duke of Wellington's 3rd Battalion on a 'Short Service Engagement'.
 Three days later (18 March 1919) he was promoted to acting lance corporal.
 He remained with the 3rd Battalion on 'Home Service' until 4 February 1921, when he transferred to the 2nd Battalion.
 Four days later on 8 February 1921 he requested to revert to the rank of private.

 Tandey served with the 2nd Battalion in Gibraltar from 11 April 1922 to 18 February 1923, in Turkey from 19 February – 23 August 1923 and finally in Egypt from 24 August 1923 until 29 September 1925.
 He was finally discharged from the army on 5 January 1926.

 In addition to his major awards Tandey had also been Mentioned in Despatches on five occasions.
 He was personally decorated by King George V at Buckingham Palace on 17 December 1919.